mitchell-reynolds/mitchell-reynolds.github.io/_posts/2021-4-26-Cartesian-World-Models.md

 ## Types are Observationally Indistinguishable

 In most cases, it is impossible to determine an agent's type by observing its behavior.
-In degenerate cases, any set of actions is compatible with a utility function of any combination of $\{E, I, A, O\}$.[^coherent] However, by employing appropriate simplicity priors, we guess the agent's approximate type.
+In degenerate cases, any set of actions is compatible with a utility function of any combination of $$\{E, I, A, O\}$$.[^coherent] However, by employing appropriate simplicity priors, we guess the agent's approximate type.

 [^coherent]: This is related to Richard's point that [coherent behavior in the world is an incoherent concept](https://www.lesswrong.com/posts/vphFJzK3mWA4PJKAg/coherent-behaviour-in-the-real-world-is-an-incoherent).